Pio Alberto del Corona: Life

-Del Corona used an iron chain as a penitential belt and he often used a whip to lash himself.
+Bishop

+He founded the Suore Domenicane dello Spirito Santo in 1872 while in San Miniato culminating the work that he began almost a decade prior.
+Pius IX appointed him in 1874 as the Coadjutor Bishop of San Miniato.
+Del Corona received his episcopal consecration on 3 January 1875 from Costantino Patrizi Naro in the Saint Apollinaris church.
+In 1887 he preached the Lent sermons in San Miniato and consecrated the Diocese to the Sacred Heart.
+Pope Leo XIII appointed him as the Bishop of San Miniato in 1897 after the death of the-then bishop despite his great reluctance.
+In 1899 he was made an Assistant to the Pontifical Throne which made him a Monsignor.

 His most prized possession was an episcopal ring with a topaz that Pius IX had given him in 1874.
 In 1897 he was present in Florence for the opening of the casket of Antoninus of Florence and removed the ring from the Antonninus's finger while replacing it with that of the one the pope had given him.
 On 17 April 1899 he was in Rome when he had learned of the death of his fellow Dominican - and the Cardinal Archbishop of Florence - Agostino Bausa.
 The pope received him in a private audience soon afterwards and suggested to him that he become the new archbishop and then be named as a cardinal.
 But he was horrified and protested against the idea though was later relieved when the pope decided to appoint another to the position.

 The bishop decided to retire from the position in 1906 due to his serious ill health (on 4 August 1906 he was diagnosed with liver disease and was near-blind as well) however Pope Pius X refused to remove him from his episcopal duties in full and instead appointed the Cardinal Archbishop of Pisa Pietro Maffi as the apostolic administrator on 14 September until he could find a replacement; he settled on the latter in 1907 which legitimized his resignation.
-But Pius X still did not wish to remove the bishop from his episcopal duties so appointed him as the Titular Archbishop of Sardica which would be a ceremonial position in nature while raising him to the rank of archbishop.
+The Pope appointed him Titular Archbishop of Sardica which would be a ceremonial position in nature while raising him to the rank of archbishop.
 In 1910 the pope sent to him a personal and handwritten letter to him imparting to the archbishop his apostolic blessing due to it being the half-centennial of his ordination.

 He fell ill and on 10 August 1912 received the last rites.
 Pius X also sent his blessing to him when he learned of his illness.
 He died at dawn on the Feast of the Assumption looking outside the window.
 He was buried in Florence in the Cimitero della Misericordia where his tomb soon became one of pilgrimage for the faithful.
 His remains were later transferred on 12 October 1925 and exhumed in 2001 for canonical inspection in the presence of Cardinal José Saraiva Martins as well as four bishops and fifteen priests.